ooni/spec/backends/th-007-nwcth.md

 to continue processing due to other considerations.
 For example, if we're redirected from `http://facebook.com/` to `https://facebook.com/`, it may be reasonable to stop the measurement instead of being further redirected to, say, `https://facebook.com/en_US/login.php`.
+This could be done by postprocessing the results of the discovery step.

 2. whether the amount of information included in each `EndpointMeasurement{}` is such that the OONI Probe can unambiguously redo the same operation.

-3. because [recent measurements](https://github.com/ooni/probe/issues/1727) show that we can perform most redirects in the test list without cookies, it seems fine to stash this problem for the time being.

-4. we may or may not choose to avoid reading the whole body of `https` and `h3` responses for brevity.
-Also this problem is left for later.
+3. how to choose whether the Probe should read whole response bodies (which seems useful to detect throttling) or stop reading early.

 These problems will be solved at a later time.